Asian of the Century

-Asian of the Century was a centurial issue of the 20th century held by American AsianWeek magazine and CNN in 1999 that features and profiles Asian persons who have topped their respective fields.
+Asian of the Century was a centurial issue of the 20th century held by the American magazine AsianWeek and CNN in 1999 that features and profiles Asian persons who have topped their respective fields.
 Those people featured are considered as "The person who contributed most to the betterment of Asia in the past 100 years'".
 Mahatma Gandhi was declared as the "Asian of the Century".